+STATE OF Washington !

+County of polare) ss

-STATE OF WASHINGTON) ss County of Spokane 6th day of February, 2017, before me, the undersigned, On this a Notary Public in and for the State of Washington, personally appeared any Duncan and Glen Duncan ,to me known to be the individual(s) described in and who executed the within and foregoing instrument, and acknowledged that they (he/she/they) signed the same as then (his/her/their) free and voluntary act and deed, for the uses and purposes therein mentioned.
+On this 15 day of November, 2017, before me, the undersigned, a Notary Public in and for the State of Washington, personally appeared to the individual(s) described in and who executed the within and foregoing instrument, and columnated and that the columns of

+instrument, and acknowledged that he (he/she/they) signed the same as (his/her/their) free and voluntary act and deed, for the uses and purposes therein mentioned.

+IN WITNESS WHEREOF, I have hereunto set my hand and official seal this day of the beauty, 2017.
+Notary Public in and for the State of Washington, residing at My commission expires 215/221

+STATE OF WASHINGTON)

+County of Spokane)